tiendk195/MTien_DiscordBot/README.md

   - **/language**: Change the language settings for the bot.
   - **/ascii**: Generate ASCII art.
   - **/weather**: Get weather updates for a specific location.

+## Requirements

+- Node.js v16.x or higher
+- Discord.js v13.x

+Make sure you have Node.js installed on your system.
+You can download it from [Node.js official website](https://nodejs.org/).

+This bot is built with Discord.js version 13.x, which requires Node.js version 16.x or newer.
+If you're using an older version of Node.js, you'll need to update it to run this bot.

 ## Installation
 1. Clone the repository: